EURINR is expected to trade sideways today: Angel Broking

-According to Angel Broking,EURUSD appreciated by 0.38 percent yesterday while EURINR appreciated by 0.29 percent during the same time frame.
+According to Angel Broking,EURUSD depreciated by 0.7 percent last week while EURINR appreciated by 0.81 percent during the same time frame.

 Angel Broking's currency report on EURINR